|Location||Bury St Edmunds, Suffolk|

 |Sectors||Commercial Land Promotion / Development|

-Outline planning secured by Jaynic for 2m sq ft of B1 & B8.
+Suffolk Park has outline planning permission for 2m sq ft of B1 & B8.

 10 acres sold to Treatt Plc with associated development agreement for a new 112,000 sq ft global HQ building.

-Sealey, one of the largest suppliers of garage and workshop equipment in the UK, has bought a 7.5-acre site for their expansion.
+Sealey, has bought a 7.5-acre site for their future expansion.

 Freehold 26,000 sq ft make ready facility for East of England Ambulance Service NHS Trust.

 With a significant lack of accommodation along the A14 corridor plans were submitted in September 2017 for the speculative development of two new logistics/warehouse units.
 Consent was granted in December 2017 and construction began in May 2018.
 The units were completed in November 2018 after a 26 week build period.

 The BREEAM excellent developments have a 12.5m clear height, 50m deep service yards, level access and dock loading together with ancillary offices.

 Plans were submitted in September 2017 for the speculative development of two new logistics/warehouse units.
 Consent was granted in December 2017, construction began in May 2018 and was completed in November 2018 after a 26 week build period.

 SP206, at 206,866 sq ft (19,219 sq m), was sold to MH Star UK Ltd. This was the largest new build sale in region for circa 15 years.